Resources

 Credit score basics.

 Credit affects so much of our lives—where you live, what you drive, how you manage a financial crisis.
-But how your score is determined isn’t always common knowledge.
+But how a score is established and sustsinaed isn’t always understood.
 Working Credit is here to help.

 What is a credit score?

 Put simply, your credit score is your reputation as a borrower.
 And your credit score is supposed to tell lenders how likely you are to pay them back.
-It’s entirely based on your credit report, which is information compiled by the credit bureaus.
-There are different credit score models, but the most commonly used ones are based on equations created by the Fair Isaac Co, or FICO®.
-Most lenders use your FICO® scores so that they don’t have to read each and every full report—it’s effectively a shortcut for them to make a lending decision.
+It’s based on your credit report, which is information compiled by the credit bureaus (the three major consumer credit bureaus are Transunion, Experian, and Equifax).
+There are different credit score models that lenders and other businesses use so they don’t have to read each and every full report—it’s effectively a shortcut for them to make a lending decision.

 In some cases, your credit scores can be used to see how you deal with money.
 A landlord will use it as a gauge to see if you will pay rent on time.
 A cell phone service provider will use it to see if you can finance a cell phone.

 Your score can range from 300 to 850.
-A score between 300 and 600 is subprime, a score between 601-660 is near-prime, and anything above 661 is prime.
-Generally, prime scores allow you to get better rates when borrowing.
-You can get your credit scores from a credit bureau, and almost all lenders use a FICO® score.
-The three major credit bureaus are Transunion, Experian, and Equifax.
-Since they all work independently, you might see slightly different scores from each one, but they should be relatively close.
+Generally, a score between 300 and 600 is subprime, a score between 601-660 is near-prime, and anything above 661 is prime.
+Prime scores allow you to get better rates when borrowing.
+Because each consumer credit bureaus works independently, you might see slightly different scores from each one, but they should be relatively close.

 Once a person has a loan or credit card that generates a credit score, it’s easy to build up your credit.
 The credit scoring system doesn’t look at how much you borrow, just that you pay it back.
 So that means that a $300 loan will produce the same results as a $3,000 loan.
 It’s also important to note that credit scores are sensitive to recent information.
 So make sure you are making regular on-time payments on a current loan or a credit card.
 Those payments can have an effect fairly quickly—usually within three to six months.